 Due to the housing situation it is therefore essential that your accommodation has been secured before you arrive in Denmark.

-Information about living costs in Denmark etc. can be found in our guide 'Getting started' under Study Start and in the ‘International Students’ Survival Guide to life in Denmark’.
+Information about living costs and tips and tricks to search for accommodation in Denmark can be found in our guide 'Getting started' (pdf) and in the ‘International Students’ Survival Guide to life in Denmark’ (pdf).

 Campus accommodation for exchange students